DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 Go back your browser and go for the consul address.
 Now we can see our Nomad server, clients and all the services deployed on the clients.

+## All done!

+I hope that all of you have enjoyed this hands-on with Nomad.
+Any feedback or questions, please send it to my email Daniel@ecs-digital.co.uk

+Thank you!